06. Testing¶

 Firing¶

 After firing the oyster shell and clay mixture, I thought everything was all okay until a couple of days later I picked up the stucture and it crumbled in my hands!
 This is the mixture which had 1/3 oyster shell content, which is a shame.
-This means that I cannot use the original clay x oyster material for my application in the Philippines as it will disintegrate too easily during transportation - I will just use clay for RRReefs.
-However, for my Fabricademy final presentation as it will be only for show and not be fired (due to being to big for the kilns here in IAAC), I will still print with the clay x oyster shell material.
+This means that I cannot use the original clay x oyster material for my application in the Philippines as it will disintegrate too easily during transportation - I will just use clay for RRReefs and my final presentation.
 I am not too bothered about this development as the project was more focused around the structure rather than the material anyway, and since RRReefs already 3D print using terracotta clay this will not be a problem.

 ph¶